 For example, owners are concerned about the effect of the floods on their stranded employees.
 We discussed how they are communicating with employees, paying staff and managing the knock-on effect of personal survival.
 We talked about the importance of keeping the employees updated with the business situation at regular intervals.
 Do you already have business interruption as part of her overall insurance package?
 This would mean that employees would still receive a wage while the clean-up operation was taking place.

 As a high proportion of employees were also suffering with personal flooding problems, we advise on local flood support information, such as volunteer sites, Citizens Advice Bureau, food parcel support offered by Asda, bank support for mortgage repayment holidays and council tax payment issues from the local authority.

 Other businesses might not have been flooded themselves, but have still been affected because their subcontractors are underwater, or the roads around them are closed, for example.
 They might not think to call us, but they should, as we can give them advice too.

-If your business is affected by the floods and you need advice on how to manage your situation.
+If your business is looking for information on how to prepare your business for flooding and you need advice on how to manage your situation.
 Please give us a call on 0800 652 2610.